 Dry the core holes and tack the sides and bottom immediately after obtaining the cores.
 Fill the hole with the same type of mixture and properly compact the mixture.
-Repair core holes with other methods when approved.
+Repair core holes using other methods when approved.

 - 4.9.3.3.
 Placement Testing.
 Perform placement tests in accordance with Table 16.
 After the Engineer returns the cores, the Contractor may test the cores to verify the Engineer's test results for in-place air voids.
-The allowable differences between the Contractor's and Engineer's test results are listed in Table 11. - 4.9.3.3.1.
+The allowable differences between the Contractor's and Engineer's test results are shown in Table 11. - 4.9.3.3.1.
 In-Place Air Voids.
 The Engineer will measure in-place air voids in accordance with Tex-207-F and Tex-227-F. Before drying to a constant weight, cores may be pre-dried using a CoreDry or similar vacuum device to remove excess moisture.
 The Engineer will average the values obtained for all sublots in the production lot to determine the theoretical maximum specific gravity.
 The Engineer will use the average air void content for in-place air voids.

-The Engineer will use the vacuum method to seal the core if required by Tex-207-F. The Engineer will use the test results from the unsealed core to determine the placement payment adjustment factor if the sealed core yields a higher specific gravity than the unsealed core.
+The Engineer will use the vacuum method to seal the core if required in accordance with Tex-207-F. The Engineer will use the test results from the unsealed core to determine the placement payment adjustment factor if the sealed core yields a higher specific gravity than the unsealed core.
 After determining the in-place air void content, the Engineer will return the cores and provide test results to the Contractor.

-4.9.3.3.2.
+- 4.9.3.3.2.
+Informational Shear Bond Strength Testing.
+The Engineer will select one random sublot within the first four lots of the project for shear bond strength testing.
+Obtain full-depth cores in accordance with Tex-249-F unless the HMA is being placed directly on concrete pavement.
+Label the cores with lot and sublot numbers and provide to the Engineer.
+Inspector must use pertinent Department form to document the CSJ number, producer of the tack coat, mix type, and shot rate.
+The Engineer will ship the cores to the Materials and Tests Division or District laboratory for shear bond strength testing.
+Results from these tests will not be used for specification compliance. - 4.9.3.3.3.
 Segregation (Density Profile).
-Test for segregation using density profiles in accordance with Tex-207-F, Part V when using a thermal camera insead of the thermal imaging system.
-Density profiles are not required and are not applicable when using a thermal imaging system.
-Density profiles are not applicable in areas described in Section 3076.4.9.3.1.4., "Miscellaneous Areas."
+Test for segregation using density profiles in accordance with Tex-207-F, Part V. Density profiles are not required and are not applicable when using a thermal imaging system.
+Density profiles are not applicable in areas described in Section 341.4.9.3.1.4., "Miscellaneous Areas."

-Perform a minimum of one density profile per sublot.
+Perform at least one density profile per sublot.
 Perform additional density profiles when any of the following conditions occur, unless otherwise approved:

-- the paver stops due to lack of material being delivered to the paving operations and the temperature of the uncompacted mat before the initial break down rolling is less than the temperatures shown in Table 17; - areas that are identified by either the Contractor or the Engineer with thermal segregation;, - any visibly segregated areas that exist.
+- areas that are identified by either the Contractor or the Engineer with severe thermal segregation, - any visibly segregated areas that exist, - the paver stops due to lack of material being delivered to the paving operations and the temperature of the uncompacted mat before the initial breakdown rolling is less than the temperatures shown in Table 17.